 AAAWWUBBIS 1 subject + 1 predicate, 1 subject + 1 predicate

 I take it for granted students will capitalize the first word and complete the sentence with a period, question mark, or exclamation mark, so I won’t include them in the formula.

-What the heck is AAAWWUBBIS.
+But what the heck is AAAWWUBBIS?
 I like the acronym because it’s a whole lot easier to remember than the proper term which is subordinating conjunctions.
 AAAWWUBBIS refers to the most common words used to make complex sentences: after, although, as, when, while, until, because, before, if, since.

 Here are some complex sentences in action with the predicates underlined and the AAAWWUBBIS in bold.

 After we finish the softball game, we usually grab something to eat at Tim Horton’s.

 Mum‘s not going to be very happy if you don’t clean up your room.